 I’ve been having one of those lightbulbs moments.

-You know how we listen to ourselves and think we’ve morphed into our parents?
+You know how we listen to ourselves and wonder if we are morphing into our parents?

 WELL, I’m wondering if I’m now getting a bit of it on the home design front.

 These are not my parents by the way but you get the gist!

 Generally, when growing up, nothing in Chez Victoriana matched.

 We did start off in the 1970s but there really was no need to keep it going.

 All of the oranges, greens, browns and every single one of the yellows – yes, those!
 Our little home at Chez Victoriana epitomised all that trendy types now rush to purchase from pop up shops and London postcodes on a Sunday after brunch.